Michael-F-Bryan/rust-ffi-guide/src/structs/index.md

 }
 ```

-You'll see that I'm importing the [libc][libc] crate to help make sure the
+You'll see that the [libc][libc] crate is used to help make sure the
 basic integer types (e.g. `c_long` and `time_t`) match up.
 You'll want to use
 this crate a lot to avoid issues like a pointer being either 32 or 64-bits and
 other quirks.

-They also have a definition of `timeval` too, but I felt like declaring my own
+They also have a definition of `timeval` too, but feel free to declare your own
-because it's just a struct with a pair of `i64`s (for my platform anyway).
+because it's just a struct with a pair of `i64`s (at least on linux).
 As
 long as the integer types and sizes match up C won't care, bytes are bytes.

 > **Note:** The big thing to take away here is that as long as your struct is